Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 1. Power on the DUT.
 1. While booting, press the `SETUP_MENU_KEY` to enter Setup Menu.
-1. Enter the `Dasharo System Features` menu option.
 1. Enter the `Networking Options` menu option.
-1. Hover on checkbox next to `Enable Network Boot` option, and make sure that `X` sign is present between square brackets - `[X]`.
-Use `Spacebar` to toggle.
+1. Verify that the `Enable Network Boot` field is checked - if not, use `Spacebar` to change option settings.
-1. Save using `F10`, and exit using `Esc`.
+1. Save using `F10`, and exit from the menu using `Esc`.
 1. Reboot the device.
-1. While booting, press the `SETUP_MENU_KEY` to enter Setup Menu.
+1. While booting, press `BOOT_MENU_KEY` on the USB keyboard to enter Setup Menu.
-1. Enter the `One Time Boot` menu option.
+1. Note the results.

 **Expected result**

-1. The `Network Boot` boot option is present.
+The `Network Boot` option in the `Boot menu` should be visible.

 ## PXE001.002 Disable Network Boot (firmware)

 **Test description**

-This test aims to verify if Network Boot can be disabled.
-When disabled, it prevents loading network controller drivers and unregisters iPXE as boot option.
+This test aims to verify that the Network Boot option might be disabled.
+If this option is deactivated, an additional option in the Boot menu which allows to boot the system from iPXE servers will be hidden.

 **Test configuration data**